As an Amazon Associate, I get commissions for purchases made through links in this post. At no extra cost to you! ^_^

 That’s what I’m interested in!

-Once you’ve navigated yourself towards this section, you’ll be greeted by a large page filled to the brim with stationery from Japan.
+Once you’ve navigated yourself toward this section, you’ll be greeted by a large page filled to the brim with stationery from Japan.

 If you’re looking for genuine quality stationery used in Japan and you don’t want to mess around with third-party buyers, this is the site for you.